orthzar/Awesome-Programming-Languages/README.md

 https://en.wikipedia.org/wiki/Prolog

-## What isn't X language in this list?
+## Why isn't X language in this list?

 TBD, but the beginning of the topic is related to these concepts: https://en.wikipedia.org/wiki/Turing_tarpit